- Oops!Something went wrong.Please try again later.

 Why Does Debt Bring Risk?

-We can see from the most recent balance sheet that Alkermes had liabilities of US$391.1m falling due within a year, and liabilities of US$328.8m due beyond that.
-Offsetting this, it had US$535.0m in cash and US$265.5m in receivables that were due within 12 months.
-So it actually has US$80.5m more liquid assets than total liabilities.
+The latest balance sheet data shows that Alkermes had liabilities of US$321.4m due within a year, and liabilities of US$419.1m falling due after that.
+Offsetting these obligations, it had cash of US$532.6m as well as receivables valued at US$246.6m due within 12 months.
+So it can boast US$38.7m more liquid assets than total liabilities.

 So How Risky Is Alkermes?

-Statistically speaking companies that lose money are riskier than those that make money.
-And in the last year Alkermes had negative earnings before interest and tax (EBIT), truth be told.
-And over the same period it saw negative free cash outflow of US$19m and booked a US$197m accounting loss.
-But the saving grace is the US$257.8m on the balance sheet.
+We have no doubt that loss making companies are, in general, riskier than profitable ones.
+And we do note that Alkermes had an earnings before interest and tax (EBIT) loss, over the last year.
+And over the same period it saw negative free cash outflow of US$53m and booked a US$126m accounting loss.
+While this does make the company a bit risky, it's important to remember it has net cash of US$256.5m.
 That means it could keep spending at its current rate for more than two years.
 Even though its balance sheet seems sufficiently liquid, debt always makes us a little nervous if a company doesn't produce free cash flow regularly.
-When analysing debt levels, the balance sheet is the obvious place to start.
+The balance sheet is clearly the area to focus on when you are analysing debt.
 But ultimately, every company can contain risks that exist outside of the balance sheet.
-Consider risks, for instance.
-Every company has them, and we've spotted 2 warning signs for Alkermes you should know about.
+Consider for instance, the ever-present spectre of investment risk.
+We've identified 1 warning sign with Alkermes , and understanding them should be part of your investment process.